ecobost/cnn4brca/log.md

 * Choose software (probably Caffe)

 ### Questions
-1. Is the unbalanced data thing neded or does the network learns by its own?.
+1. Is the unbalanced data thing needed or does the network learns by its own?.
 May i be overkilling it?

 ## Jun 3 - Jun 10
 ### Activities